Marketing9 min read

 The second killer is committee-written copy.
 When three people argue over every line, the result is everybody's bad compromise.
 Pick one editor who owns the voice and let them have final say.

 The third killer is platform-specific drift.
 Your Instagram captions slowly start sounding like everyone else's Instagram captions.
-Your shipping emails start sounding like Shopify's default templates.
+Your shipping emails start sounding like the default templates that ship with your store builder.
 Audit each surface quarterly and reset.

 The shortcut